kwax17/horiseon-social-solutions/README.md

 ### Back End - CSS

 I started by changing the selectors to match the new semantic HTML.
 This made it easier to know what exactly was connected.
-For exmaple, the entire < aside > section now refers to just that section tag, along with the clarifying selectors within it.
+For exmaple, the aside {} now refers to just that section tag named < aside >, along with the clarifying selectors within it.
 Sections for the hero and the main content must use a class selector since their tags are more general.
 The < header > and < footer > selectors were also updated.

 The next time I changed was the order of the code.
 Some sections were jumbled in the sense that multiple sections were being referred to, but not in chunks.
 I rearranged it so the styles of one section are all together (i.e. all the < footer > styles are in the same part of the code, uninterrupted).
 After this, I made comments to clarify what section is which so that the next coder can easily read the file.